aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 text it was parsed from.
 We'll sweat these details more when we get to them.

-You can find all the AST node types and their fields in `Parser/Python.asdl` in the CPython source distribution.
-As it's 100+ lines long, with roughly one line per node type, if we'll handle a fair fraction of the types then we can forecast a budget of only a few lines of code per type.
+You can find all the AST classes and their fields in `Parser/Python.asdl` in the CPython source distribution.
+As it's 100+ lines long, with roughly one line per class, if we'll handle a fair fraction of the types then we can forecast a budget of only a few lines of code per type.